 The rising cost of business class airline tickets along with the need for greater flexibility and efficiency has many executives rethinking the true “cost” of commercial airline travel compared to private aviation.
 By looking at base financial cost alone, a private jet is more expensive than a business class seat.
 In today’s economy, a single, business class airline ticket from Boston to Miami costs anywhere from $750 to $1,200.
 That same route, flown privately on a light aircraft, costs $4,890 per hour.

-The price disparity between the two seem staggering but take a deeper look.
+The price disparity between the two seems staggering but take a deeper look.
 With all commercial flights, seats are rented on an individual basis.
-When a group of 6-8 executives fly to a meeting together, the financial cost of those 6-8 business class seats are now in the price range of flying private.
+When a group of 6-8 executives flies to a meeting together, the financial cost of those 6-8 business class seats is now in the price range of flying private.
 Depending on the aircraft size and specifications it private aviation options can be marginally cheaper.

 In addition to financial considerations, private aviation for business provides added benefits that commercial flying does not.
 Take a look at the top three reasons why business clients of PJS chose a private aviation solution: